open-voice-interoperability/website/site/content/events/isca-spsc-symposium-jon-stine-keynote.md

   Speech and voice are media through which we express ourselves.
 Speech communication can be used to command virtual assistants, to transport emotion or to identify oneself.
-How can we strengthen security and privacy for speech representation types in user-centric human/machine interaction?
-  Interdisciplinary exchange is in high demand.
+How can we strengthen security and privacy for speech representation types in user-centric human/machine interaction?<br></br>Interdisciplinary exchange is in high demand.
 The need to better understand and develop user-centric security solutions and privacy safeguard in speech communication is of growing importance for commercial, forensic, and government applications.
 The SPSC Symposium is a platform to seek better designed services and products as well as better informed policy papers for legislators and governance.
-The symposium is organized by the ISCA SPSC special interest group and the VoicePrivacy Challenge Team.
+The symposium is organized by the ISCA SPSC special interest group and the VoicePrivacy Challenge Team.<br></br><a href="https://symposium2022.spsc-sig.org/#home" target="_blank">Click here</a>
+  to learn more and register for this event.
 eventInfoImage: >-
   /img/open-voice-network-ovon-voice-worthy-of-user-trust-events-isca-spsc-symposium-keynote-speaker-jon-stine.png
 eventInfoImageLink: 'https://symposium2022.spsc-sig.org/#home'